Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

-The desired action of the block-encoding circuit for the bosonic creation operator is to increase the occupation of the bosonic mode by $1$ and rotate the block-encoding ancilla such that it has a coefficient of $\sqrt{\omega_i + 1 / \Omega}$ in the $\ket{0}$ state when the initial occupation of the $i^\text{th}$ bosonic mode is $w_i$.
-This can be achieved by applying an incrementer circuit to the bosonic mode.
-An implementation of an incrementer circuit is shown in Figure \ref{fig:incrementer}, following the construction given by Gidney \cite{Gidney_2015}.
-This incrementer increases the occupation by $1 \mod \Omega$ in each branch of the wavefunction.
-The desired amplitudes of the block-encoding ancilla can be obtained using a series of uniformly controlled $R_y$ gates that are controlled on the corresponding bosonic occupation.
+For the bosonic creation operator, the desired update to the system can be achieved by applying an incrementer circuit to the corresponding bosonic mode.
+Then, the block-encoding ancilla can be rotated using a series of uniformly controlled $R_y$ gates that are controlled on the corresponding bosonic occupation to achieve the desired amplitude in the encoded subspace.
+Efficient implementations for incrementing the occupation are given in Appendix \ref{sec:addition} and different implementations for a \textit{controlled} set of uniformly controlled rotations are given in Appendix \ref{sec:multiplexed-rotations}.

-An example circuit diagram is given in Subfigure \ref{fig:bosonic-ladder-op-be}a.
-A block-encoding for the bosonic annihilation operator can be constructed similarly, but with the block-encoding ancilla rotated prior to the occupation of the mode being decremented (Subfigure \ref{fig:bosonic-ladder-op-be}b).
+A circuit diagram for block-encoding the bosonic creation operator is given in subfigure \ref{fig:bosonic-ladder-op-be}a.
+A block-encoding for the bosonic annihilation operator can be constructed similarly, but with the block-encoding ancilla rotated prior to the occupation of the mode being decremented (subfigure \ref{fig:bosonic-ladder-op-be}b).